evantrowbridge/policy_lab_ndi/README.md

     -   This comes from the [Worldwide_Governance_Indicators](https://info.worldbank.org/governance/wgi/).
     -   We merge data of two indicators (Voice and Accountability and Control of Corruption) into a single data set.

+-   wgi_gov_effective.xlsx

+    -   This comes from the [Worldwide_Governance_Indicators](https://info.worldbank.org/governance/wgi/).

+    -   It includes the Government Effectiveness index scores

 -   vdem_clean.csv

     -   This comes from the [V-Dem Dataset - Version 10](https://www.v-dem.net/en/data/data/v-dem-dataset/).